red5pro/react-native-red5pro/README.md

 })
 ```

-> For more in-depth examples, please refer to the [examples](examples) included in this repository.
+> For more in-depth examples, please refer to the [example](example) included in this repository.